 One person asked me privately if such a situation gives credence to Closed Adoption advocates.
-Or to anyone who judges one’s parenting decisions from he sidelines.
+Or to anyone who judges one’s parenting decisions from the sidelines.
 She says:

 People have their own agendas, and validation of their beliefs may be one of them.
-(Especially if my practices differ from theirs.)
 And my children’s behavior may be one of the indicators used in vindicating a cherished doctrine.

 At first I thought she was talking about people who say “Told you it was a mistake to have Crystal in your lives,” (which no one has said).
 But she continues thoughtfully with:

 So I wondered if something similar may turn the heat up a little higher on you when these questions begin.
 And maybe cause you to read more into it than Tessa may have meant; maybe in this case it really WAS about the purse and keys.
 Maybe it’s about wanting to feel grown-up.

 Me, have my own agenda and need validation?!
 Oh, that damn ego again.
 No matter what happens, there I am having to deal with me.

 So maybe, as my friend says, Tessa really just wants to carry my purse and keys and phone (don’t suggest giving her old ones — we’ve tried that and they must not be “me” enough for her because she still comes after my real ones.)

 Maybe lipstick is just lipstick.
 Reframe the tangle as a parenting issue, not an adoption issue.